 There are many national certificates available through the New Zealand Qualifications Framework.
 These include Business Administration, Tourism, and Computing.
 Some aakonga often have credits that count toward these that they are not aware of.
-If you are interested, ask your kaiako or go on the NZQA website for further information.
+Information on these results are found on our KAMAR database or the NZQA website via their MyNZQA login.